makehumancommunity/makehuman-static-website/content/MPFB/FAQ/proxy_no_modeling.md

 title: "Model sliders stops working when using a proxy"
 date: 2017-10-17T15:26:15Z
 draft: false
+description: "Why MPFB model sliders appear to stop working after applying a proxy mesh in Blender, and how to use 'refit assets' to see the changes."
 ---

 When having applied a proxy/topology, it might seem as if model sliders stop working.
 This is actually not the case.
 What is happening is that